raspibolt/raspibolt/static-channel-backup.md

 The guide will show how to set up an automatic Static Channel Backup:

-1. Locally, to a USB thumbdrive plugged into the Pi: in case of SSD drive failure only
+1. Locally, to a USB thumbdrive or microSD plugged into the Pi: in case of SSD drive failure only
 1. Remotely, to a GitHub repository: in case of widespread node damage (e.g. flood, fire, etc)

+### Choose your backup method(s)

+The storage device-based setup protects the backup from a SSD drive failure.
+However, it does not protect against a situation where both the SSD drive and the storage device are destroyed at the same time (*e.g.* fire, flood, etc.).

+To protect against this situation, it is necessary to send the backup to a remote location.
+We could use a private repository on GitHub which is FOSS and free.
+The SCB file is already encrypted and can therefore be sent to the repository as is, and without the need for additional encryption.

+You can choose one of the method, or use both, depending on your requirements and preferences.

 ---

-## Local backup: USB thumbdrive
+## Local backup preparations

-We will create a bash script that automatically backup the LND SCB file on change to a small thumbdrive permanently plugged in the RaspBerry Pi.
+Follow this section if you plan to backup your SCB locally.
+Otherwise, if you plan to have a remote backup only, move to the [next section](https://github.com/VajraOfIndra/RaspiBolt/edit/thumbrdive-scb-backup/static-channel-backup.md#remote-backup-preparations).

-### Thumbdrive size
+### Storage device size

-The `channel.backup` file is very small in size (<<1 MB) so even the smallest thumbdrive will do the job.
+The `channel.backup` file is very small in size (<<1 MB) so even the smallest USB thumbdrive or microSD card will do the job.

 ### Formatting

-* To ensure that the thumbdrive does not contain malicious code, we will format it on our local computer (select a name easy to recognize, *e.g.*, "SCB backup").
+* To ensure that the storage device does not contain malicious code, we will format it on our local computer (select a name easy to recognize, *e.g.*, "SCB backup").
+The following guides can be applied to both the thumbdrive and the microSD card.

   * On Linux, follow [this tutorial](https://phoenixnap.com/kb/linux-format-usb){:target="_blank"}